 - European Commission lead: DG Research and Innovation – Combating Diseases

-- Initiative lead: JPIAMR – a task force based on JPIAMR member states is leading the drafting of the OH AMR Partnership proposal
+- Initiative lead: JPIAMR and the CSA DESIGN OH AMR (a consortia/task force based on member states leading the drafting of the OH AMR Partnership proposal)

 The Strategic Research and Innovation Agenda, SRIA